+In 1876, the fledgling collection took up residency in the newly built National Gallery, known today as the Alte Nationalgalerie, designed by Friedrich August Stüler and completed by Heinrich Strack.
+Thanks to its first directors, Max Jordan and Hugo von Tschudi, the Nationalgalerie was able to expand rapidly its holdings through a series of acquisitions and donations that included works from abroad.
 In 1909, Ludwig Justi was appointed director of the Nationalgalerie.
 Under his direction, new accessions included a swathe of Expressionist works.
-This distinctly modern contemporary art went on display in the Kronprinzen-Palais on Unter den Linden, as the 'New Department of the Nationalgalerie.'
-It was also during Justi’s tenure that the association of friends of the Nationalgalerie was founded, in 1929; it is once again active today, as the Verein der Freunde der Nationalgalerie.
+This distinctly modern contemporary art went on display in the Kronprinzen Palais (the former Crown Princes’ Palace) on the boulevard Unter den Linden, as the “New Department of the Nationalgalerie.”
+In 1929, also during Justi’s tenure, the association of friends of the Nationalgalerie was founded; it is active once again today, as the Verein der Freunde der Nationalgalerie.

 In 1937 the Nazis seized most of the modern art from the Kronprinzen Palais, as part of their systematic campaign against “degenerate” art.
 Many of the works were subsequently shown and publicly derided at the exhibition “Degenerate Art” in Munich that year before being sold off.
 The modern art department in the Kronprinzen Palais was shut.
 With the beginning of war in 1939, the National Gallery’s main building on the Museumsinsel Berlin (Museum Island Berlin) was among the many museums forced to close to the public.
 Starting in 1941, the remaining holdings were removed to external sites to protect them from air raids.
 The Nationalgalerie suffered severe damage due to the aerial bombardment of Berlin in 1944.